eziodeyk/OR-ML-survey/README.md

 #### A Supervised Machine Learning Approach to Variable Branching in Branch-And-Bound
 Alejandro Marcos Alvarez et al. 2014.
 Extremely Randomized Trees.
-to imitate the strategy of strong branching with the machine learning model, namely extremely randomized trees, ***with a fast approximation... in an off-line fashion*** to alleviate the computational cost in exhaustive branching.
+to imitate the strategy of strong branching with the machine learning model, namely extremely randomized trees, ***with a fast approximation... in an offline fashion*** to alleviate the computational cost in exhaustive branching.
 **two-phased approach**: firstly generate the heuristic decision to be learned by machine learning agent, then train the model with generated dataset and examine its performance on standard benchmark problems.

 The functional form of the branching is to select nodes that recurssively maximizing the specific branching score.
 Such branching score function is simulated by the supervised machine learning model with hand-designed input features.
 These features process three properties: